odkr/pandoc-zotxt.lua/README.md

 ```

 You may also want to copy the manual page from the `man` directory in the
-repository to wherever your operating system searches for manual pages
+repository to wherever your operating system searches for manual pages.
-(`/usr/local/share/man/man1` should work on many systems, many modern
-Linux systems use `$HOME/.local/share/man/man1`).

 ## `pandoc-zotxt.lua` vs `pandoc-zotxt`